Are Triggers Needed for Document-Level Event Extraction?: Datasets and Trigger Creation

-Finally, the \textit{localization} of the argument mentions for event descriptions in the documents of each dataset varies tremendously --- for \wiki, the arguments for each event are 1-2 tokens apart on average; for \cmnee, arguments for each event are generally within 8-9 tokens of each other; arguments for \muc events, on the other hand, are very spread out, spanning about 40 tokens.
+Finally, the \textit{localization} of the argument mentions for event descriptions in the documents of each dataset varies tremendously --- for \wiki, the arguments for each event are 1-2 tokens apart\footnote{We used nltk.word\_tokenize to tokenize documents.
+For each event, we identify the index of the each of its arguments' first token, then compute the standard deviation of these indices.} on average; for \cmnee, arguments for each event are generally within 8-9 tokens of each other; arguments for \muc events, on the other hand, are very spread out, spanning about 40 tokens.

+Ideally the documents in our datasets would both be long and have event arguments widely dispersed throughout the texts, but such a dataset does not exist at the time of writing.
+Our selection of \muc, \wiki, and \cmnee as a group nevertheless still allows us to perform meaningful analyses of these characteristics.